Kubernetes

 kubectl apply -f registry-constraint-template.yaml

-At this point, the ConstraintTemplate is deployed, but OPA is not yet enforcing it through the admission controller.
+At this point, the ConstraintTemplate is deployed, but the gatekeeper admission webhook will use the constraint during admission requests once it is installed.
 To tell OPA to begin enforcing the rule defined in the template, you need to create and install a constraint that matches the template, such as the following:

 apiVersion: constraints.gatekeeper.sh/v1beta1